Battling addiction and ready for treatment?

 People with an addiction to alcohol or Alcohol Use Disorder (AUD) often put themselves at risk by drinking too much alcohol.
 Alcohol interferes with the brain’s communication pathways and can make it harder for the brain to control functions like balance, memory, speech, and judgment.
 These issues with brain function can lead to serious injury and negative health effects.

 Alcohol abuse comes with significant consequences to both safety and health.
 For example, in 2019, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) found that alcohol-impaired driving fatalities accounted for 10,142 deaths (28% of overall driving fatalities).

+It’s important to know the difference between alcohol abuse and alcoholism.
 The long-term health risks of alcohol abuse include: